 Your Job and chasing your dreams do not have to be mutually exclusive

 Until you score the above given three things, your hobby or your passion can be turned into a side hustle.
 This will also give you more experience in the trade before you actually start making serious investments and commitments towards it.
-Work on it in after-hours and over the weekends.
+Work on it after-hours and over the weekends.
 I know many people who have full-time jobs and are making some extra cash from their passion.
-A friend of mine who is very passionate about cars is a full-time bank employ and in his free times, he buys used cars, fixes or upgrade them and then sell them for profit.
+A friend of mine who is very passionate about cars is a full-time bank employee and in his free time, he buys used cars, fixes or upgrades them, and then sells them for profit.
 He says when he starts working on a new project of the freshly acquired car; it is equally exciting and relaxing for him.

 I hope you found the above-given information helpful and it will guide you to make the right decision.
 Good luck with your endeavors.
 If you have any questions or ideas you want to share, feel free to leave them in a comment and I will surely respond asap.